 Triggered into shame

-Another way that we continue to be hurt by an abusive relationship is by being triggered; something will happen, someone will say something, and we will find ourselves right back into that excrutiating morass of shame, self-hatred and guilt.
+Another way that we continue to be hurt by an abusive relationship is when we are ‘triggered’ back into the trauma.
+Someone says or does something that reminds us of what our original abuser did to us (we may or may not be conscious of being triggered), and we find ourselves flipped right back into those excruciating feelings of shame, self-hatred and guilt.

 A useful process for unpicking this is:

-- What was the trigger?
+What was the trigger?
 See if you can separate the past from the present, sometimes this is enough to allow you to respond appropriately in the moment.
+Saying to yourself ‘it’s a memory’ in a gentle, reassuring tone can help.

-- Let yourself off the hook if you weren’t able to respond in the moment as you would have wished; being triggered can make it really hard.
-Your body kicks into a trauma/survival response that is beyond your conscious control (fight / flight / freeze)
+Let yourself off the hook if you weren’t able to respond in the moment as you would have wished; being triggered can make it really hard.
+Your body kicks into a trauma/survival response that is beyond your conscious control (fight / flight / freeze), plus the shame you’re feeling probably was part of the original trauma anyway.

-- Write about it / talk it through with a safe friend or therapist.
+*Write about it / talk it through with a safe friend or therapist.
 If you’re writing about it, see if you can call to mind a compassionate other and let yourself open to their compassion and understanding.
 (Even if you feel nothing, or feel sad, or angry, that’s fine; breathe, sit with it, allow it to flow through you.
-What’s important is that you are changing your internal script.)
+What’s important is that you are allowing yourself to be held in your hurt.)

-- Imagine how you might successfully respond to being triggered, then let it go.
+Imagine how you might successfully respond to being triggered, then let it go.
 Just imagining yourself navigating it well can begin to strengthen different neural pathways, as the brain doesn’t really differentiate between internal and external experiences.
-This will give you a better chance at dealing with it in a way you can feel okay about next time.
+This will give you a better chance at dealing with it differently next time.

-- If you find yourself consistently being triggered and aren’t able to navigate it yourself, therapy might be useful.
+If you find yourself consistently being triggered and aren’t able to navigate it yourself, therapy can be a useful tool.

 Other ways to help yourself heal